 - Estimate and pay any owed taxes by the standard deadline to avoid possible penalties.

-The Missouri Department of Revenue is no longer providing printed forms, and forms must be printed online.
+The Missouri Department of Revenue is no longer providing printed forms, and forms must be printed from their website.

-Federal tax forms can be printed online, ordered by form or picked up at any Christian County Library Branch location.
+Federal tax forms can be printed from their website, ordered by form or picked up at any Christian County Library Branch location.